2 Methods

 • Species introduced to Australia

-• Additionally, any subspecies level identifications were reclassified to species level.
+• Any subspecies level identifications were reclassified to species level

 The (AFD) is an online catalogue of taxonomic and biological information on all animal species known to occur within Australia and its territories.